kabasset/Linx/README.md

 make install
 ```

-## Design concepts
+## API overview

 **Data containers**

-There are two main data containers: `Sequence` for 1D data, and `Image` for ND data.
+There are two main data containers: `Sequence` for 1D arrays, and `Image` for ND arrays.
 Underlying storage is handled by Kokkos by default, and adapts to the target infrastructure.
 There is generally no memory ordering or contiguity guarantee for `Image` objects.
 In return, execution is automatically parallelized by Kokkos, including on GPU.